BioTheWolff/SSO-auth-server/README.md

 Your return URL is the URL of the page that will handle the JWT token, i.e. `http://example.com/login`.

 You have to send it following the pattern `SSO_AUTH?url=RETURN_URL`, SSO\_AUTH and RETURN\_URL being both as mentioned above.
+You will __always__ recieve a `status` parameter, which can take `success` or `refused` as a value.
+Refused means you are not on the broker list, and accepted will give you the JWT as a parameter too
 You will then recieve the token in the `token` parameter in your RETURN\_URL.

 You now have to verify the JWT token, to be sure it was not modified during transport.
 The JWT being signed with a private key, you will need the public key, which you can store in your broker when you setup your config file.
 If you ever need it again, directly through GET requests, you can find it at SSO\_PUBKEY, which is `/pubkey` by default (it will be returned in body with a Content-Type of `text/plain`, making it easy for you to retrieve it).